roman-milk/roman-milk.github.io/sorority-sub.md

  "Your place?"
 Jamie questioned with a laugh.

  I realized the absurdity of my last words but remained silent as Beth said, "Pledge Amber."
-Report_Story #2